Building a Stronger Early Care and Education System For the Long Term.

-The Build, Learn, Grow Scholarship Fund — operated in partnership with Early Learning Indiana and Indiana Afterschool Network — will create early childhood and summer program scholarships for up to 50,000 children of essential workers with income at or below 128-250% of FPL.
-These scholarships will help connect all working families to high-quality early childhood and out-of-school learning, while also stimulating enrollment demand.
+The Build, Learn, Grow Scholarship Fund — operated in partnership with Early Learning Indiana and Indiana Afterschool Network — offers early childhood and summer program scholarships for up to 50,000 children of families that work in essential businesses.
+These scholarships will help connect working families to high-quality early childhood and out-of-school learning, while also stimulating enrollment demand.

 New child care supports for low-income Hoosier workers displaced by COVID-19 will help them re-enter the workforce and get connected with high-demand jobs.

 Find frequently asked questions about Build, Learn, Grow program initiatives at the link below.